How Actions Demonstrate an Organisation’s Commitment to its Purpose.

-One of the key ways to demonstrate that an organisation is committed to its Purpose and Values is through its Actions, not its Words.
+Actions demonstrate that an organisation is committed to its Purpose and Values.
 Purpose should, therefore, guide the decision-making process at all levels in the organisation.

 Actions speak louder than words.
 This saying is true in many situations and is one of the most powerful ways to show that you mean what you say.
 The same philosophy applies to organisations.
 Consequently, for a business to be truly successful, it is critical that everyone in the organisation act in ways that support its purpose and values, as well as its goals and vision.
 This must start at the top with leaders setting the example.
 If leaders don’t walk the talk, how can they expect anyone else to?